h2non/node-authrc/README.md

 The `key` argument is required if the current password has no `envKey` variable defined

-**Throws an exception** if the arguments are not valid or the decryption key is incorrect or a error success during the decryption process.
+**Throws an exception** if the arguments are not valid, the decryption key is incorrect or an error success during the decryption process.

 ```javascript
 var host = auth.host('encrypted.server.org');